shlima/xray-vars-exporter/README.md

 | `-xray-polling-interval duration` | Xray polling interval | `5s` |
 | `-xray-polling-timeout duration` | Xray polling timeout | `5s` |

+- `-xray-metrics-address` copy from 3x-ui Settings → Xray Configs → Basic → Statistics Tab → Metrics Endpoint Input
+- `-proxy-pass-metrics-before-address` provide optional address of the `xray-exporter` metrics endpoint so that this service can proxy the request and append its response to the main metrics response, thereby **enriching** it.

 ## output

 ```